 The approximately twenty minute procedure begins with the doctor clipping a pre-fold device onto the ear, allowing the patient to see how their ear will look once the procedure is complete.
 The surgeon then cleans the ear with antiseptic, injects a local anesthetic, and cuts a small incision into the skin.
 Using the specially-designed introducer, the doctor places the implant beneath the skin.
 Once it is in place, the device eases back into its original shape to fold back the cartilage, reshaping the ear.
 After closing the incision and applying a small dressing, the procedure is complete.

-When children or adults experience bullying or low self-esteem because of their ear shape, there are options that can help improve their appearance to be more like the majority of the population.
-With new medical devices like Earfold available, these options are expanding from surgery into minimally-invasive procedures.
-To buy Earfold and other medical devices for your plastic surgery or other medical practice, visit Doctor Medica.
+When children and adults experience bullying or low self-esteem because of their ear shape, there are options available to improve their appearance.
+With new medical devices like the Earfold available, these options are expanding from surgery into minimally-invasive procedures.